amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/FinalProject/FinalProjectIdeation.md

 ---

-## Step 8: Prepare for conference
+## If you need to brain storm with me

-Bring the following to conference:
+Bring the following to talk:

 - your gathered source materials
 - your project lens sentence